 Website: Gleeson Jail

-6. Big Iron Shooting Gallery
+13. Engage in an exhilarating activity at Big Iron Shooting Gallery

-If all this history has you riled up and ready to for some action, the Big Iron Shooting Gallery offers visitors a chance to load up a real Colt 45 caliber cowboy gun.
+If all this history has you riled up and ready for some action, the Big Iron Shooting Gallery offers visitors a chance to load up a real Colt 45 caliber cowboy gun.
 Admittedly, firing wax bullets at a metal target is not quite the same as engaging in an epic duel to the death.
 Still, challenging your friends and family to a shootout to see who is the sharper marksman can be an exhilarating experience.
 To up the excitement, try firing two pistols simultaneously as Doc Holliday or Wyatt Earp, Tombstone’s best gunfighters, would.
-As any old western fans know, a true blue gunslinger must have a lightning fast draw and a repertoire of trick shots.
+As any old western fans know, a true blue gunslinger must have a lightning-fast draw and a repertoire of trick shots.

 Big Iron Shooting Gallery